Bachelor of Arts

 Both political science and psychology study how individuals interact with their environment, other individuals and groups.
 We will use theories and findings from both disciplines to gain deeper insights into political processes and decisions.
 Likely topics include stereotyping, trust, schemas, heuristics, media effects, social identity, and political tolerance.
 Course Information: Same as PSC 412.
 Undergraduates are restricted to 3 credit hour sections; graduates are restricted to 4 credit hour sections.

 PSY 452.
 Introduction to Clinical Psychology.
 4 Hours.

 Systematic examination of major perspectives, techniques, skills, and career options related to the field of clinical psychology.
 Course Information: Designated Writing Course.
 Prerequisite: PSY 201, PSY 302, and PSY 351 or equivalent.

 PSY 453.
 Psychological Foundations for Helping.
 4 Hours.

 Preprofessional introduction to therapeutic processes for students considering counseling or clinical psychology careers.
 Includes systematic training in fundamental helping attitudes and skills.
-Course Information: Prerequisite: PSY 302.
+Course Information: Prerequisites: PSY 201 and PSY 302.